janosgyerik/writing-markdown-well/README.md

 You may not normally read it in plain text form, but occasionally you might.

-Other readers might read your documents in plain text, understandably, as the format was designed for that.
+Other readers might read your documents in plain text.
+Understandably so, as the format was designed for that.

 When you update the document later, most probably you have to work with the plain text form.